This post may contain affiliate sales links. Please read my disclosure policy.

 Tips for Success

 - Wet the gelatin.
 It’s important that all of the gelatin is touching the water – if it doesn’t naturally incorporate when you sprinkle it on top, give the mixture a gentle stir.
-Otherwise, it’ll be harder to incorporate into the champagne mixture.
+Otherwise, it’ll end up lumpy.

-- Don’t boil the champagne mixture.
-Allowing the champagne mixture to come to a boil will mess with the thickening power of the cornstarch.
-Once it just starts to simmer around the edges, whisk in the melted gelatin mixture.
+- Don’t boil the champagne mixture too long.
+Allowing the champagne mixture to boil for too long can break down the thickening power of the cornstarch.
+Once it starts to boil, remove it from the heat.

 - Use different fruit.
 You can make this tart with any kind of fruit you like!
-Try adding blueberries to make it festive for Memorial Day or the 4th of July.
+Raspberries or blueberries would also be good.

 - Make a graham cracker crust.
 I personally love how this tart tastes with a vanilla wafer crust, but you can totally make it with a graham cracker one if preferred.
 Just substitute the wafer crumbs for equal parts crushed graham crackers!